 Snap at a child, which would be bad for the dog and the child.
 This is why we always recommend that folks who have small children or think they may have children in the future think twice before buying an Affenpinscher.

-Can an Affehpinscher live in an apartment?
+Can an Affenpinscher live in an apartment?

 General Health of Affenpinschers

-That said however…
+That said, however…

-We here at IndulgeYourPet have also spent a considerable amount time researching many of the “top” dog food brands out there and have comprised our own Top 10 Dog Food Choices you may be interested in reading.
+We here at IndulgeYourPet have also spent considerable time researching many of the “top” dog food brands out there and have comprised our own Top 10 Dog Food Choices you may be interested in reading.

 Now you may be thinking…

-For more information about how pet insurance policies work and if purchasing a pet insurance policy is right for you, we would strongly encourage you to check out our article: Best Pet Insurance Companies.
+For more information about how pet insurance policies work and if purchasing one is correct, we strongly encourage you to check out our article: Best Pet Insurance Companies.

 You may also be interested in visiting our complete list of dog breeds, where you can learn more about other “types” of dogs that may interest you.